Constable Neil Bruce Middle School Improvement Goals 2019-2020

 Constable Neil Bruce Middle School Improvement Goals 2018-2019

-After the West Kelowna school reconfiguration announcement in the Spring of 2018, CNB began the 2018-2019 school year as a Grade 6-8 Middle School.
-Based on research around supporting adolescents students' learning and growth, we focussed our inquiry this school year on the following three goals:
+After the West Kelowna school reconfiguration announcement in the Spring of 2018, Constable Neil Bruce began the 2018-2019 school year as a Grade 6-8 Middle School.
+Based on research around supporting adolescents students' learning and growth, we focused our inquiry this school year on the following three goals:

 Target 1: To create a culture of care, belonging and character.

 Target 2: To create a common research based understanding around how learners learn best through the OECD Principles of Learning.

 Target 3: To develop common language around communicating student learning in order to understand how to move teaching and learning forward.

 Constable Neil Bruce Middle School Improvement Goals 2016-2018

 During the 2016-2017 school year our school improvement goals were somewhat broken into departments or content areas.
 As we worked through the scanning process , we discovered the demand and need for re-evaluation and recreating our school goals during the 2017-2018 school year.

 Target 1: To increase the levels of literacy among all students.